townie/cassandra/README.md

 Return an Array containing all of the keys within a given range.

-This method just calls Cassandra#get\_range and returns the row keys for the records returned.
+This method just calls CCassandra#get\_range and returns the row keys for the records returned.

-See Cassandra#get\_range for options.
+See CCassandra#get\_range for options.

 ### get\_range\_keys

 Return an Array containing all of the keys within a given range.

-This method just calls Cassandra#get\_range and returns the row keys for the records returned.
+This method just calls CCassandra#get\_range and returns the row keys for the records returned.

-See Cassandra#get\_range for options.
+See CCassandra#get\_range for options.

 ### each\_key
 Iterate through each key within the given range parameters.
 This function can be used to iterate over each key in the given column family.

-This method just calls Cassandra#get\_range and yields each row key.
+This method just calls CCassandra#get\_range and yields each row key.

-See Cassandra#get\_range for options.
+See CCassandra#get\_range for options.

 Example:
     10.times do |i|